MystenLabs/sui/crates/sui-framework/docs/sui-framework/deny_list.md

 These addresses are reserved and cannot be added to the deny list.
 The addresses listed are well known package and object addresses.
 So it would be meaningless to add them to the deny list.
-As such, they are reserved for internal use.

 <pre><code><b>const</b> <a href="../sui-framework/deny_list.md#0x2_deny_list_RESERVED">RESERVED</a>: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;<b>address</b>&gt; = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 1027, 57065];